Aki78/AirportHeistGroup3MetropoliaProject/README.md

 The Purpose of Airport Heist is to produce a fun and interactive game, that satisfies the guidelines provided by software1.

+## Story
+### Backstory
+You are a master thief, captured by the Finnish authorities on the minor charge of jaywalking.
+They have no idea of your genius though and neglect to watch over you properly.
+You make a daring, yet surprisingly easy escape from Jokela Prison and are now on the run!
+You need to get out of Finland A.S.A.P though as the finnish authorities will stop at nothing to bring you to justice.
+Due to your expert skills you are able to steal 10,000€ from the Alepa at Helsinki Airport.
+The police, however, have been alerted of your activities and are hot on your tail.
+Time to make your next move before interpol gets you!

+### Setting
+Airport Heist is set in present day Europe.

+## Functional Requirements
 ### How the game works
 Airport Heist is a single player game, where the main character aims to avoid capture from interpol.